NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Protective Subroutine.md

 **Prerequisites** Nanite Surge
 * * *
 Your nanites can augment your defenses.
-You can choose to activate [[Feats/Nanite Surge|Nanite Surge]] when you attempt a saving throw, instead of when you attempt a skill check.
+You can choose to activate [[Nanite Surge|Nanite Surge]] when you attempt a saving throw, instead of when you attempt a skill check.
 If you do, you gain a +2 status bonus to the triggering saving throw.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*